XboxOneSogie720/HowManyDigitsOfPiDoYouKnow/README.md

 ```
 At this time, there is no windows version,
 and there are no plans to impliment a windows version soon.
-Hiwever, there might possibly be one in the future.
+However, there might possibly be one in the future.
 ```